soniassong/ols_bloodpress/README.md

 ## References
 - Centers for Disease Control and Prevention.
 (2014).
 [2013-2014 NHANES Questionnaire Data](https://wwwn.cdc.gov/Nchs/Nhanes/Search/DataPage.aspx?Component=Questionnaire&Cycle=2013-2014).
 - DeMers, D., & Wachs, D. (2023).
 [Physiology, Mean Arterial Pressure](https://www.ncbi.nlm.nih.gov/books/NBK538226/).

+This report is completed as part of a final project for a Berkeley class called Statistics for Data Science.
+If you would like to learn more, please check out UC Berkeley master's programs.